Joseph J. DiBlasi

 Joseph J. DiBlasi is an American politician who represented the 6th district in the Baltimore City Council.
-He is widely known for attending every city council meeting for over 12 years.
+He is widely known for attending every city council meeting for over 13 years.

 Early life and education

-DiBlasi was born and raised in Baltimore, Maryland.
+DiBlasi was born and raised in South Baltimore, Maryland.
+He graduated from old Southern High School where he played Varsity Baseball and Basketball, and was a member of the Model Youth City Council class.
+He is in the Southern High School Hall of Fame along with Al Kaline and Governor Theodore McKeldin.

 He attended the University of Baltimore where he received a B.S. in Business Management.

+He is listed in the top 30-ever Alumni at U of B.